aneudy1702/cli/README.md

 ### Podman
 ```
-Use "podman --help" for me information about command.
+Use "podman --help" for more informations about command.
 ```

 ### Buildah
 ```
-Use "buildah --help" for me information about command.
+Use "buildah --help" for more informations about command.
 ```

 ### OCM Daemon